Project Excalibur: Increased scrutiny

 Starting in late 1985 and through 1986, a series of events turned opinion against Excalibur.
 One of the many arguments used to support Excalibur, and SDI as a whole, was the suggestion that the Soviets were working on the same ideas.
 In particular, they said the Soviets published numerous papers on X-ray lasers until 1977 when they suddenly stopped.
 They argued this was because they had also begun a military X-ray laser program, and were now classifying their reports.
 (Note: This basic line of reasoning, "but the Soviets are doing it", had been used repeatedly over the previous decades.
-It was used, sometimes based on fake stories leaked the press, to support the development of nuclear powered aircraft, flying saucer aircraft and was a major reason for the strong support of earlier ABM systems like Nike-X. The Aviation Week article in 1981 prompted Soviet X-ray laser developments, which demonstrated only 20kJ of output.)
+It was used, sometimes based on fake stories leaked the press, to support the development of nuclear powered aircraft, flying saucer aircraft and was a major reason for the strong support of earlier ABM systems like Nike-X. The Aviation Week article in 1981 prompted Soviet X-ray laser developments, which demonstrated only 20 kJ of output.)

 Wood used this line of argument during congressional meetings on SDI as an argument to keep funding Excalibur.
 He was then asked to expand on the possibility of a Soviet version of Excalibur and what a US response might be.
 Wood said X-ray lasers could be used against any object in space, including Soviet Excaliburs, referring to this use as a "counter-defensive" role.

 This statement was quickly turned against him; if Excalibur could destroy a Soviet SDI system, then a Soviet Excalibur could do the same to theirs.
 Instead of ending the threat of nuclear weapons, Excalibur appeared to end the threat of SDI.
 More worryingly, when one considered such scenarios, it appeared the best use of such a system would be to launch a first strike; Soviet Excaliburs would destroy US defenses while their ICBMs attacked the US missile fleet in their missile silos, the remaining Soviet Excaliburs would then blunt the enfeebled response.
 Miller immediately sent a letter countering Wood's statements, but the damage was done.

 Shortly thereafter, Hugh DeWitt wrote a letter to The New York Times about Excalibur.
 He explained the actual state of the program, saying it was "still in its infancy" and that developing it completely "might require 100 to 1200 more nuclear tests and could easily require ten to twenty more years".
 DeWitt and Ray Kidder then wrote to Edward Kennedy and Ed Markey to complain that LLNL's objection to ongoing talks of a nuclear test ban rested solely on the X-ray program.